Template iterations of quadratic maps and hybrid Mandelbrot sets: Multicritical definitions

 \subsection{Fatou-Julia theorem}

 A great rationale for using the multi-critical definition for the Mandelbrot sets is the relationship of this condition with the topology of the template Julia set.
-A ubiquitous phenomenon in both real and complex dynamics is that the behavior of a map's critical set encompasses the whole dynamic behavior of the map.
-Within the complex quadratic family $f_c(z)=z^2+c$ (with a unique critical point at $z_0=0$ for all maps), it is well-known that a bounded orbit for $z_0=0$ (i.e., $c$ in the Mandelbrot set) is equivalent to connectedness of the Julia set $J(f_c)$, and that an escaping orbit for $z_0=0$ is equivalent to the Julia set being totally disconnected.
-This duality stands more generally for polynomials $P$ of degree $d \geq 2$, where the Julia set $J(P)$ is connected (a cellular set, in fact) iff it contains all finite critical points of $P$, and it has uncountably many connected components iff at least one of the critical points escapes (see, for example Theorem 17.3 in~\cite{milnor1990dynamics}, or Theorem 3.1 in~\cite{carleson1993complex}).
+IT is a well-known phenomenon in both real and complex dynamics that the behavior of a polynomial's critical set encompasses the whole dynamic behavior of the map.
+In particular within the complex quadratic family $f_c(z)=z^2+c$ (with a unique critical point at $z_0=0$ for all maps), a bounded orbit for $z_0=0$ (i.e., $c$ in the Mandelbrot set) is equivalent to connectedness of the Julia set $J(f_c)$, and an escaping orbit for $z_0=0$ is equivalent to the Julia set being totally disconnected.
+This duality stands more generally for polynomials $P$ of degree $d \geq 2$, where the filled Julia set is connected (a cellular set, in fact) if and only if it contains all finite critical points of $P$, and it has uncountably many connected components iff the orbit of at least one of the critical points escapes (see, for example Theorem 9.5 in~\cite{milnor2006dynamics}, or Theorem 4.1 in~\cite{carleson1993complex}).

-We want to check if this duality still holds in the context of template iterations.
+We want to check how this duality holds in the context of template iterations.
 Clearly, the result follows trivially in the case of periodic templates, since the system is equivalent in this case with the iteration of a single polynomial of higher degree, with critical orbits identical with those initiated at all steps of the template iteration.
 We illustrate this in Figure~\ref{connected_periodic}, for the periodic template ${\bf s} =[011]$, showing that the multi-crititical Mandelbrot set coincides in this case with the connectedness locus of the Julia set in $\mathbb{C}$.